mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

     pipeline-.->dlq[Dead letters]
 ```

-### Inputs
+### Sources

 Streaming pipeline subscribes for events emitted when vehicles cross toll booths.
-On startup it reads the history of vehicle registrations and after start gets real-time updates.
+On startup it also reads the history of vehicle registrations and after start gets real-time updates.
 The command line could looks like this:

 ```
 TollBoothStreamingJob \
-    --boothEntrySubscription=...
+    --entrySubscription=...
-    --boothExitSubscription=...
+    --exitSubscription=...
     --vehicleRegistrationTable=...
     --vehicleRegistrationSubscription=...
 ```